4.5.18 @ 1000 Local, 1700 Zulu Day #11

 Be somebody, or be somebody’s fool.
 Deferring maintenance is easy to do when your boat is more of a floating condo at a marina.
 But seriously, if your plans are off shore travels you should not pass up or defer maintenance of critical issues.
 Last December, I removed Dazzler’s bowsprit to sand it down to wood for inspection and then repainted it.
 I had done it about ten years ago and it seamed like the right thing to do again before heading off shore to a place with very few resources.
 Jilly and I completed a list of about fifty maintenance related issues on Dazzler during our four months in the La Cruz area.

 Why?
 Why not?
 Not deferring those replace or maintain items gives you peace of mind.
 I have a friend that owns an older power boat.
 A few years ago the steering on his boat was so stiff it took two men and a boy to move it side to side.
 One day he had enough and ordered a new steering wheel and components.
 Wow!
 What a difference new makes.
 Hummmm!

 I’m sure I’ve said it before, but I do almost 100% of the maintenance on Dazzler.
 That way I learn how things work and work together.
 Therefore, if something needs repair out on the high seas, I have a very good idea of how to fix or replace it without too much difficulty.

-Have you been up the mast lately.
-There is a whole other realm of potential issues.
+Have you been up the mast lately?
+There is a whole other realm of potential issues up there.
 Seek and you shall find.
 If you don’t seek you will find it later.
 It will usually take out something else when it lets lose or breaks.
 Finding those potential issues early on is financially in your best interest.
 Be diligent and seek out that which is not right thus resulting in many more hours of trouble free sailing.
 Remember, just because you think you just replaced it a few (5-6) years ago doesn’t mean it should or will last forever.